leandrosardi/blackops/README.md

 ...
 ```

 You can define any custom parameter into the hash descriptor of your node.

-E.g.:
+E.g.: You can define the value for the `--rubylib` argument,

 ```ruby
 ...